 Why Toilet Position Matters

 Toilet training is not just about learning when and where to go, it should also be about learning how to go.
 However, this topic is often missed and never really taught or thought about, even for adults.
-Yet, the body is designed to empty the bowels most effectively when it’s in a squatting position.
-Although, modern toilets and even potties don’t always encourage this natural posture, especially for small children.
+The body tends to empty the bowels more efficiently when the hips are flexed and the knees are slightly higher than the hips a position that mimics a natural squat.
+Standard adult toilets, and even some potties, don't always support this posture for small children.

 If your child is sitting awkwardly, with dangling legs or hunched posture, it can make it harder for them to fully relax, which can lead to straining, incomplete emptying, or even constipation.
 Over time, this can create negative associations with using the potty as well as positional health concerns.
 What’s more, constipation doesn’t just affect the bowels, it can also place extra pressure on the bladder, which is one of the common links between constipation and bedwetting.